Today’s western lifestyle sets us up for stress.

 Perceived pressure (which is often self-imposed) negatively affects thousands of people and leads to chronic stress and a raft of health challenges.

-In the wake of the brilliant Robin Williams' sad death recently I have been thinking about how many of us deal with things such as stress and depression in silence.
-How many of us are not even aware we are stressed?
+In the wake of the sad deaths of so many wonderful people, I have been thinking about how many of us deal with things such as stress and depression in silence.

 So, today I want to share with you some tips on how to identify when you are stressed and some things you can do about it.
 Please, please share these with your loved ones and take a moment to consider if you notice any of the signs in them or in yourself.
 It’s a positive, healthy thing to do.